BedquiltDB/bedquilt-core/docs/getting_started.md

 CREATE EXTENSION bedquilt;
 ```

-Now, the various functions that make up `bedquilt` should be available
+The various functions that make up `bedquilt` should be available
 on the database, and you are ready to connect a client driver.

+## Next steps

+Now you can install a client library
+(such as [pybedquilt](http://pybedquilt.readthedocs.org)), and start using BedquiltDB.